Habbestad/RunData/README.md

 ### Disclaimer

 This is very much a hobby project in developement.
-It is probably easy to make it crash.
-For learning purposes most parts are unnecessesarily (and probably sub-optimally) made from scratch.